tomas-fryza/esp-micropython/README.md

 * Connect to the Board's Serial REPL and interact with MicroPython
 * Transfer files to the ESP32 board

 There are several very good tutorials how to install and use MicroPython on an ESP microcontroller, such as [this one](https://pythonforundergradengineers.com/how-to-install-micropython-on-an-esp32.html) for Windows.
-The following text was tested under Linux-based operation system.
+The following text was tested under Linux-based operating system.

 1. Install [Python](https://www.python.org/downloads/).